 If you need one or more of these features, then (typically) it is easier to use the out-of-the-box Advanced Services, instead of developing them from scratch.

-The configuration needs to be bound to the OSGi service Content Fragment Component Configuration:
+The configuration must be bound to the OSGi service Content Fragment Component Configuration:

 See OSGi Configuration for further details.